 Grilled Chicken with White Barbecue Sauce

 Grilled Chicken with White Barbecue Sauce is tasty and unique and it’s grilling season, so don’t miss out on trying this!
 And this tasty grilled chicken is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Grilling Recipes to find more recipes like this one.

 I love juicy grilled chicken breasts, (and that post with tips about keeping chicken breasts moist on the grill is one of the most popular posts on my blog.)
 But I’m not a fan of grilling chicken with the skin on, so when I saw a recipe for Grilled Chicken with Big Bob Gibson’s White Barbecue Sauce, I immediately started to ponder how to change this up to use grilled chicken breasts.

 For my first attempt I marinated the chicken breasts in half of the mayo-based white barbecue sauce, and although that wasn’t bad, I thought it could be improved.
 The second time I mixed up seasoning ingredients for the white barbecue sauce; then I divided the mixture and turned half into a marinade for the chicken and the other half into the barbecue sauce.